Townlands Curriculum Rationale

 Curriculum Driver: Effective Communicators

 At Townlands, we provide opportunities for pupils to communicate their learning through speaking and listening, writing, collective worship and through the use of technology.
-We know that having a broad vocabulary aids both understanding of language and self-expression.
+We know that having a broad vocabulary aids both understanding of language, self-expression and supports the writing process.
 Therefore, our curriculum is language-rich, involves the use of high quality texts, promotes an inquisitive approach to language and provides opportunities to practise new vocabulary.
+We promote the development of oracy in the classroom to support speaking and listening skills.
 We know that communication skills are vital for both success and confidence in many areas of life and therefore we want our pupils to develop the ability to express themselves clearly and effectively.
 We also want our pupils to be able to offer their opinions and reason whilst also being able to debate a topic or viewpoint and disagree respectfully.

 Key Skills and Progression